 Skip to main content

-Step 2 – Test the connectivity
+Step 2 - Test connectivity

 The next step in the end-to-end tutorial is to test your connectivity and see where each of the deployed and registered components comes into play.